 Several of our faculty focus their work specifically on this significant sub-region of the United States and Canada.
 Any number of our graduate students past and present have written dissertations on the region, dissertations that they have subsequently transformed into prize-winning articles and books.

 The rich archival resources of WSU and the location of its several campuses, each with access to a multiplicity of federal, state, and local archives and historical societies, sustain the research of our faculty and students.
-Our programming, our students’ scholarly interests, and WSU’s cosponsorship of the Center for Columbia River History all serve to support the study of the Pacific Northwest in our department.
+Our programming, our students’ scholarly interests, and WSU’s library resources all serve to support the study of the Pacific Northwest in our department.